-Having thought about everything, I'm currently minded to find that L2G should put things right for Miss B by:
+Having thought about everything, I'm currently minded to find that L2G should put things right for Miss A by:

-- removing all interest, fees and charges applied to the loan from the outset.
-The payments Miss B made, whether to L2G or any third-party debt purchaser, should be deducted from the new starting balance the £1,630.00 originally lent.
-If Miss B has already repaid more than £1,630.00 then L2G should treat any extra as overpayments.
-And any overpayments should be refunded to Miss B; - adding interest at 8% per year simple on any overpayments, if any, from the date they were made by Miss B to the date of settlement† - if no outstanding balance remains after all adjustments have been made, all adverse information L2G recorded about this loan should be removed from Miss B's credit file.
+• removing all interest, fees and charges applied to the loan from the outset.
+The payments Miss A made, whether to L2G or any third-party debt purchaser, should be deducted from the new starting balance - the £1,500.00 originally lent.
+If Miss A has

+- adding interest at 8% per year simple on any overpayments, if any, from the date they were made by Miss A to the date of settlement† - if no outstanding balance remains after all adjustments have been made, all adverse information L2G recorded about this loan should be removed from Miss A's credit file.

 † HM Revenue & Customs requires L2G to take off tax from this interest.
-L2G must give Miss B a certificate showing how much tax it has taken off if she asks for one.
-I'd also remind L2G of its obligation to exercise forbearance and due consideration if it intends to collect on an outstanding balance, should it buy the debt back from any third-party debt purchaser and one remains, after all adjustments have been made to the account and it's the case that Miss B is experiencing financial difficulty.
+L2G must give Miss A a certificate showing how much tax it has taken off if she asks for one.
+I'd also remind L2G of its obligation to exercise forbearance and due consideration if it intends to collect on an outstanding balance, should one remain after all adjustments have been made to the account and it's the case that Miss A is experiencing financial difficulty.